Volv1t3/AdvancedAppsProgramming/Writerside/topics/Class-1-Tuesday-14th-Lambdas-and-Streams.md

 ### What are Lambdas?
 <p>Lambdas, are segments of code, specifically implementations of functional interfaces, that do not have a
-definition in a file nor in an inner class or secondary class.
+definition in a file nor in an inner class, or secondary class.
 Rather these are anonymous blocks of code whose usage is only in certain segments that expect a functional interface implementation.
 <br/><br/>
-These implementations can be defined in variables to be reused, or even us Functional Programming concepts to add ontop the functionality of Lambdas.
-However these are mostly used to declare single use implementations.
+These implementations can be defined in variables to be reused, or even use Functional Programming concepts to add ontop the functionality of Lambdas.
+However, these are mostly used to declare single use implementations.
 </p>

 ## Streams
 ### What are Streams?
 <p>Streams are flows of data, most of the time in bits, that have an origin (be it on our computer or on another
-machine), that sends data over to our system (or another) in certain segments or chunks of information.
+machine), that send data over to our system (or another) in certain segments or chunks of information.
 <br/><br/>
 Streams in general are collections of data, sequences of them in fact, whose data can be operated upon.
 In Java we have <code>intermediate and terminal operations</code> that are used to manipulate, collect, filter, and otherwise